-Student Programs: Funding to participate in educational and research programs at the East-West Center while pursuing graduate study (and for selected programs, undergraduate study) at the University of Hawai‘i.
+Student Programs: Funding to participate in the residential, educational, cultural, and leadership development programs at the East-West Center while pursuing graduate study (and for selected programs, undergraduate study) at the University of Hawai‘i.

 The AsiaPacificEd Program for Schools: Supports teaching and learning about Asia and the Pacific region across the K-12 curriculum.

 The Asian Studies Development Program: Designed for faculty in primarily undergraduate institutions who seek high quality opportunities for faculty development to expand their intellectual and pedagogical horizons beyond their academic training.